-Records of this Charleston (S.C.) timber and lumber company include correspondence; incorporation records; agreements; patent specifications for chemicals and processes pertaining to wood; and a plan (oversized blueprint) for a timber treating plant.
+Records of this Charleston (S.C.) timber and lumber company include correspondence; incorporation records; agreements; patent specifications for chemicals and processes pertaining to wood; and a plan (oversized blueprint, see oversize box for Collections 152 and 153) for a timber treating plant.
 Correspondents include the American Mahogany Company (N.Y.), Henry A.M.
 Smith, and W.B.
 Chisolm

-0152.06.26 Mitchell & Smith.
-Standard Railroad Crosstie Co. records, 1909, 3 items.
+Standard Railroad Crosstie Co. records, 1909,

 Records of this Charleston (S.C.) company consist of bylaws; a petition for incorporation; and a return of incorporators (who were W.B.
 Chisolm and Henry A.M.
 Smith).